 1. Mobile Data – Turn Off 4G

-If you have a smartphone, you’ll see Mobile Data is an option in Quick Settings.
+If you have a smartphone, you’ll see Mobile Data as an option in Smart Quick Settings.
 If you don’t see it, that’s fine – just skip to the next section.

 Do any of these situations apply to you?